ddiazdom/lcg/README.md

 - Semi external mode for situations where the compression process uses considerable working memory.
   For instance, terabytes of no-so-repetitive data.
-- A better algorithm for random access
+- A better algorithm for random access.
-- Editions on the text in compressed space
+- Text edition in compressed space.
 - Combine different compressed representation into one.
   This functionality is already implemented but only to support parallel compression.
 - Support for other input formats.
 For instance, FASTA/Q files.